Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 The sustainability reporting must include a description of the most significant risks for the company regarding sustainability matters.

-The reporting must include a description of the company’s key dependencies in relation to these matters and how the company manages these risks.
+The sustainability reporting must also include a description of the company’s key dependencies in relation to these matters and how the company manages these risks.

 Indicators, time horizons and the company value chain